Sagewiiz/Factory-Sales-Dashboard/README.md

 # 🍫 Awesome Chocolates – Power BI Sales Dashboard

 ## 📊 Project Overview
-The **Awesome Chocolates Dashboard** is a Power BI project designed to analyze and visualize sales performance for a chocolate retail business.
+The **Chocolates Dashboard** is a Power BI project designed to analyze and visualize sales performance for a chocolate retail business.
 The dashboard provides key insights into revenue, product performance, regional sales, and overall business trends.
 It helps stakeholders quickly understand sales patterns and make data-driven decisions.

 This dashboard transforms raw sales data into interactive visualizations, enabling users to explore business performance through filters, KPIs, and dynamic charts.